WanWin04/RNNs_Simple/README.md

 # RNNs_Simple
-Experimenting with the RNN model
+Experimenting with the RNN model use TensorFlow